dqrk0jeste/owl/README.md

 ```
 it will also install the default config to `/usr/share/owl/default.conf`

-> if you wish to uninstall it you can do so with `make unistall`.
+> if you wish to uninstall `owl` you can do so with `make unistall`.

+## post-install
+if you need to intract with sandboxed applications and/or screenshare you will need xdg-desktop-portals. install
+- xdg-desktop-portal (base)
+- xdg-desktop-portal-wlr (screensharing)
+- xdg-desktop-portal-gtk (everything else)

 ## usage
 ```bash